The All-White Bedroom

-The first picture to the right shows how I had started stripping layers of paint off with a blow torch.
+The first picture shows how I had started stripping layers of paint off with a blow torch.
 It ended up looking black because the woodwork had originally been varnished.

 I had my young son come and spend some time with me in 2011, and he did all the sheetrock, mud and sanding... but he left me with THIS!

 Once I got all the paint burned off the pieces, then painted (white) and put back in their respective order, it was time to start bringing the furniture back in.

 After about 8 coats of paint, the wicker etegere` was ready for the white bedroom.
 Salvaged carpet pieces were placed atop the ugly brown carpet.
 Looks a little stained in this corner, but the bed would cover that.
 The black and gold garland on top... well, it's a Christmas decoration, but it outlines the arch.
 Even an all-white room can use a touch of black.
 You see it in the Kickbike, as well.
 The picture is a poster of a painting done of the Elliston Place Soda Shop in Nashville, TN, that I used to clean and found in the trash one night....
 I took it home and framed it.
 A photo of the actual building is in the lower corner.